Skip to main content

 • *3

-The results of the questionnaire survey conducted by the Nomura Real Estate Group (domestic only) are posted up through the fiscal year ended March 2023, and the results of the awareness survey conducted by the Nomura Real Estate Group (domestic only) are posted for the fiscal year ended March 2024.
+The results of the questionnaire survey conducted by the Nomura Real Estate Group (domestic only) are posted up through fiscal year ended March 2023, and the results of the awareness survey conducted by the Nomura Real Estate Group (domestic only) are posted for fiscal year ended March 2024.

 • *4